Social Security

 History of FICA

-An important part of grasping the FICA meaning is understanding how it originated.
-That takes us back to the early part of the 20th century, when the Great Depression made it clear that the U.S. government needed a way to take care of its citizens.
+An important part of grasping the meaning of FICA is understanding how it originated.
+That takes us back to the early 20th century when the Great Depression made it clear that the U.S. government needed a way to care for its citizens.

-The question, “What is FICA?” starts in the mid-1930s, when President Franklin D. Roosevelt introduced something called Social Security.
-The Social Security Act of 1935 was written specifically to provide payments to those aged 65 and older, as well as widows with dependent children and those with disabilities rendering them unable to work.
+The question, "What is FICA?" started in the mid-1930s when President Franklin D. Roosevelt introduced something called Social Security.
+The Social Security Act of 1935 was written specifically to provide payments to those aged 65 and older, as well as widows with dependent children and those with disabilities, rendering them unable to work.

-In addition to changes in how much is FICA tax from year to year, the program itself has evolved over the years.
+In addition to changes in the amount of FICA tax from year to year, the program itself has evolved over the years.
 Initially, payments were made in a lump sum, but that eventually switched to regular payments.
-In 1965, President Lyndon B. Johnson added health insurance to FICA, establishing the programs that we now know as Medicare and Medicaid.
+In 1965, President Lyndon B. Johnson added health insurance to FICA, establishing the programs we now know as Medicare and Medicaid.

-Your payroll FICA deduction isn’t the only thing that changes.
-Although it’s far less frequent, the retirement age has also edged upward over the years.
-At one time, everyone was eligible to apply for Social Security payments at the age of 65.
-Now you’ll probably need to be 67 to qualify for full retirement benefits.
-Those born before 1960 can retire at 66 and receive full benefits, and there is an option to retire as early as age 62 with permanently reduced benefits.
+Your payroll FICA deduction isn't the only thing that changes.
+Although it's far less frequent, the retirement age has also increased.
+At one time, everyone was eligible to apply for Social Security payments at 65.
+Now, you'll probably need to be 67 to qualify for full retirement benefits.
+Those born before 1960 can retire at 66 and receive full benefits.
+There is an option to retire as early as age 62 with permanently reduced benefits.

 How FICA is Calculated